Mastering Language Features for GCSE English Success

-When you’re preparing for GCSE English, one of the most important skills is being able to spot language features in a text and explain the effect they have on the reader.
-Whether you’re analysing a novel, a poem, or a non-fiction extract, examiners want to see that you can move beyond “what is written” to how the writer’s choices shape meaning.
+When preparing for GCSE English, one essential skill is spotting language features in a text.
+Understanding how these features affect the reader is crucial.
+Whether analyzing a novel, a poem, or a non-fiction extract, examiners want to see that you can move beyond just “what is written” to how the writer’s choices shape meaning.

-This guide will give you a clear step-by-step approach to identifying language features, with examples and tips for both students and parents supporting revision.
+This guide provides a clear, step-by-step approach to identifying language features.
+It includes examples and tips for both students and parents supporting revision.

 What Are Language Features?

-Language features are techniques that writers use to create a particular effect.
-They might make a description more vivid, add emotional impact, or persuade the reader.
+Language features are techniques that writers use to create specific effects.
+They can make descriptions more vivid, add emotional impact, or persuade the reader.

-Some common ones you’ll see in GCSE English include:
+Some common language features you’ll encounter in GCSE English include:

 How to Spot Them in a Text